 So what of this upcoming bout?
 Easy money?
 Publicity stunt?
 Taking the piss?
 All over the above?
 Who the hell knows.
 But one thing is painfully clear: when you pit an athlete of Money Mayweather’s calibre with a 50-0 record earned from besting some of the sport’s most dangerous names against an over-validated dudebro who failed to defeat yet another internet personality twice (draw as an amateur; loss by split decision as a professional) – it’s essentially athletic commission sanctioned manslaughter with a pay-per-view revenue stream… and one we’ll eagerly await like the bloodthirsty cockroaches we are.

-Floyd Mayweather is scheduled to fight Logan Paul on February 20th of 2021.
-A venue and the undercard has yet to be announced; incidentally, in terms of the latter, Logan Paul’s younger brother Jake Paul recently triumphed over retired NBA player Nate Robinson in the Mike Tyson vs Roy Jones Jr exhibition match before publicly issuing a challenge to Conor McGregor.
-Again, while this is something that would ordinarily be dismissed, given the current circumstances, who knows?
-It may actually be a material possibility.
+The undercard has yet to be announced.
+As some of you may know, Logan Paul’s younger brother Jake Paul triumphed over retired NBA player Nate Robinson in the Mike Tyson vs Roy Jones Jr exhibition match, before demolishing former UFC fighter Ben Askren.
+Having publicly issued a challenge to Conor McGregor, Dillon Danis, and more recently, getting on Daniel Cormier’s bad side at UFC 261, while these options would usually be dismissed, given the current circumstances… who knows?
+It might actually be a material possibility.